HusseinAmro/DES_Calculator/README.md

   - Directs users to Neso Academy DES YouTube channel for additional lectures on DES.

 - **Responsive Design:**
-  - The website is designed to be user-friendly and is responsive to screens ranging from 280px width (smallest phone) to above 1200px (large screens), with appropriate changes.
+  - The website is designed to ensure user-friendliness, and it is responsive to screens ranging from 280px width (smallest phone) to above 1200px (large screens), encompassing both portrait and landscape modes on phones.
+Additionally, it fits various height dimensions (also from 28px till above 1200px), providing an optimal viewing experience across a diverse range of devices.
+The layout dynamically adjusts to deliver a consistent and visually appealing presentation, enhancing accessibility for all users.

 ## Usage